uperl/File-XDG/README.md

 my @dirs = $xdg->data_dirs_list;
 ```

-Returns the system data directories as a list of [Path::Class](https://metacpan.org/pod/Path::Class) objects.
+Returns the system data directories as a list of path class objects.

 ## config\_dirs